Top 10 Best Robot Vacuum Cleaners For Pet Hair

 - iRobot Roomba 690 — from $289.95

-Mapping allows the robot to resume cleaning from the place it left off before its battery ran low.
 Based on a map the machine created, it remembers where it has already cleaned and knows where it was before went to the charging dock.
 This option is ideal for big-sized houses.
 The mapping system that based on a laser creates an accurate layout and makes the robot to work in the dark, it "sees" where it is.
-Camera sensor has its issues with dark carpets thinking it is a drop-off and prevents "falling" so the robot doesn't clean dark carpeted surfaces.
+The camera sensor needs a light to be on when the robot is working.
+Thanks to the created map, the cleaner knows where it left off when its battery run out of energy.
+It gets back to recharge and resumes cleaning from the same place where it left.

-When the robot recognizes a carpet, it automatically switches the suction power to its maximum level which provides deep cleaning on carpeted surfaces.
+When the robot recognizes a carpet, it automatically switches the suction power to its maximum level which provides deeper cleaning.
 Once the device leaves the carpet, it turns back the cleaning mode that was on before.

 This option allows you to block some zones to prevent the robot from crossing it.
-The 360 S6, D6 Connected, and Deebot Ozmo 930 have the ability to set the block zones using the app.
-The Roomba 980 is equipped with a physical virtual wall barrier in the box, the Neato also has a magnetic stripe.
-You can manually place the barrier or stripe to the area you don't want your robot to clean.
+The Roborock S5, 360 S6, D6 Connected, and Deebot Ozmo 930 have the ability to set the block zones using their apps.
+The Roomba 980 is equipped with a physical virtual wall barrier in the box; the Neato also has a magnetic tape.
+You can manually place the barrier or strip to the area you don't want your robot to clean.

-If you want to provide deep cleaning on a specific area there is an option that allows the robot to clean inside the provided zone.
-Draw a rectangle inside the created map where the machine should clean (unfortunately, you can't choose the shape of the zone).
-Actually, you can do the same with the Roomba's barrier and Neato's stripe.
+If you want to provide deep cleaning on a specific area, there is an option that allows a robot to clean within the provided zone.
+Draw a rectangle inside the created map where the machine should clean.
+You can do the same with the Roomba's barrier and Neato's stripe.

 - Affordable price.
-For the high-end features the Roborock S5 offers, it comes with a reasonable price tag
+For the high-end features the Roborock S6 offers, it comes with a reasonable price tag

 - Target Point.
 This option sends the robot to a specific point you tag on the map.
 Very useful for those who can't manage it through the remote control